kosakowski/OGS5GEMDEV/README.txt

 You need boost and boost development libraries to be installed (especially boost-threads).
 For the new GEMS3K kernel version one needs nlohmann json, eigen3, pybind11, spdlog, thermofun  library installed (best via conda/mamba).
+In an ubuntu 22.04.3 system, the packages `nlohmann-json3-dev` and `libspdlog-dev` have to be installed.

 Basic procedure for compilation: